 The 2016 Human Resources Staffing Study includes an analysis of the College's training and development services offered by the Professional Development and Learning Department (PDL).
 Working with three constituent committees, the PDL plans and coordinates the delivery of 350-400 learning activities per year.
-The Faculty Development Committee of the Academic Senate, the Classified Personnel Development Committee, and the ECC/Compton Center Manager's Forum each play an important role in identifying the training needs of their constituents, determining the best approach to addressing training needs, and evaluating the impact of training programs and interventions.
+The Faculty Development Committee of the Academic Senate, the Classified Personnel Development Committee, and the ECC/Compton Center Manager's Forum each play an important role in identifying the training needs of their constituents, determining the best approach to addressing training needs, co-coordinating events, and evaluating the impact of training programs and interventions.
+Policies related to faculty professional development activities are developed collegially with the Academic Senate.
 While there is a fairly well-developed professional development program to meet faculty needs, in the future the College will need to respond to the needs of management and classified staff in similar fashion.
 In particular, the anticipated retirement data for faculty and administrators (both classified and educational administrators) should inform professional development planning in the future.